 Based directly on a 12-volume manga series by Mohiro Kitoh.
 It's available in English from Dark Horse through book 7, but as of this writing they haven't released the remainder of the series.
 It was also published as part of an English manga anthology from a while back, but that release also stopped partway through the second half of the story.

 This single-season TV series covers roughly the first half of the story nearly scene-for-scene, though it does cut back some on the government sub-plots toward the end to focus on Shiina's friends.
 The manga continues and does conclusively resolve things.
 If you're wondering where it's all going (this is a spoiler, though not in the least bit surprising), the answer is, basically, "The apocalypse."
+Very nearly everyone--active characters and the human race in general--dies.
 Come to think of it, that may explain why the other half was never animated.